 This is the kind of place you will not find on your usual guidebook.
-A hidden place but highly recommended if you are willing to try home-made, authentic West African dishes.
+It’s a hidden place, but highly recommended if you are willing to try home-made, authentic West African dishes.

 This place does not stand out for its fancy decoration or menu, but for the friendly and homely approach and service from the native workers who will try and joke with you or start a conversation if you’re up for it.

-For drinks, if you want to try something different and authentic, you should chose Bisap (very popular in Senegal, made of hibiscus flowers), or ginger, as the name already suggest, a refreshing ginger drink with some lemon and honey.
+For drinks, if you want to try something different and authentic, you should chose the Bisap (very popular in Senegal, made of hibiscus flowers), or ginger — as the name already suggests, a refreshing ginger drink with some lemon and honey.

 If you’re not feeling so adventurous on drinks, they also offer very affordable cocktails (mojito, piña colada, etc) for only 4€ and beer for only 2€.

-If you’re around Drassanes looking for something affordable and at the same time a place that will transport you into another country, this is your place!
+If you’re around Drassanes looking for something affordable and at the same time a place that will transport you to another country, this is your place!